insidewhy/nutkins/readme.md

    * No need for `.dockerignore`.
    * Caches each command in a layer and rebuilds from cache in a fraction of a second.
  * Test services that use multiple containers without having to use VMs.
- * Support for etcd2/environment variables and confd.
+ * Support for etcd/environment variables and confd.
-  * nutkins will run a local etcd2 server for your tests.
+  * nutkins will run a local etcd server for your tests.
   * nutkins will build confd configuration files for you using a sensible convention-over-configuration approach.
  * Manages secrets encrypted with gpg.